GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

 * The metering agent's config is included as a value named `config.yaml` within a config-map.
 * This config-map is mounted as a volume at `/etc/ubbagent` in the ubbagent container, making the config file available to the agent at `/etc/ubbagent/config.yaml`.
 This value is passed to the agent sidecar using the special `$AGENT_CONFIG_FILE` environment variable.
 * The agent is instructed to listen on port `4567` using the special `$AGENT_LOCAL_PORT` environment variable.
 Note that this value must be quoted since environment variable values must be strings.
-* The name of the reported secret created at deployment time is stored in the `$reportingSecret` parameter.
+* The name of the reported secret created at deployment time is stored in the `reportingSecret` parameter.
 * The `config.yaml` file references two additional environment variables, `$AGENT_ENCODED_KEY` and `$AGENT_CONSUMER_ID`.
 The values for these variables are piped through from the above reporting secret using `secretKeyRef` sections.
 Note that the `AGENT_ENCODED_KEY` and `AGENT_CONSUMER_ID` names aren't special; any valid environment variable names can be used as long as they're consistent in the agent configuration and `env` sections.

 With this configuration in place, the application can send usage reports to the agent at `http://localhost:4567`.